-Enjoy the last sunny days of the year with the short drive to Aurora, Oregon, only 20 minutes from Portland or Salem!
+Enjoy an autumn day with the short drive to Aurora, Oregon, only 20 minutes from Portland or Salem!

 Aurora boasts 25 shops and eateries and is a national destination for antiques and vintage goods, everything from the now-decorative industrial salvage to the finest porcelain and antique jewelry.
 Mid-century modern furnishings, country primitives, shabby French flea market and 20th century collectibles round out a full variety of decorating styles.